 vs inorganic minerals which cause

-Inorganic Magnesium is effective for constipation however, it doesn't support the metabolism and heart function that relies heavily on Magnesium.
+Inorganic Magnesium is effective for constipation however, it doesn't support necessary metabolic, enzymatic, neuro, and muscle functions that rely heavily on Magnesium utilization.

-The medical community needs to better understand the gastrointestinal mineral absorption pathways to fully understand the benefits of organic mineral chelates in treatments and overall well being.
-Until we have a cinical study using a high absorbing organic Magnesium, we wont know the potential for a positive outcome that can reduce our healthcare costs dramatically.
+The medical community needs to better understand the gastrointestinal mineral absorption pathways to fully understand the benefits of organic mineral chelates in treatments and overall wellbeing.
+Until we have a clinical study using a high absorbing organic Magnesium, we won’t know the potential for a positive outcome that can reduce our healthcare costs dramatically.

 The Cardiologists and researchers are seeing Magnesium Deficiency as a potential epidemic, noted by James DiNicolantionio in Open Heart Journal.